Exabyte-io/esse/README.md

 ### Src

-The src directory contains Python and Node interfaces implementing the functionality to access and validate schemas and examples.
+This directory contains Python and Node interfaces implementing the functionality to access and validate schemas and examples.

 ## Tests